 I was being monitored very closely.
 I mean once a week office visits, once a week blood draws, twice a week non-stress tests, and once a week labor and delivery visits.
 Basically 4 days a week I was at the hospital and each and every time I went the blood pressure was borderline but all of the bloodwork came back completely normal.
 In fact I had completely normal labs 24 hours prior to my emergency delivery.

-Pre-eclampsia is basically “pre-seizure” it is caused by an insufficient placenta and if it progresses too far it can actually lead to multi system organ failure, HELLP syndrome, but most commonly growth restriction for the baby.
+Pre-eclampsia is translated to “pre-seizure.”
+It is caused by an insufficient placenta and if it progresses too far it can actually lead to multi system organ failure, HELLP syndrome, but most commonly growth restriction for the baby.
 The placenta isn’t working to provide your baby with all the nutrients it needs.
 Your baby stops growing (or slows down in growth).
 The only way to treat pre-eclampsia and stop it from harming you and your baby is delivery… which in my case and many other cases means delivering a premature baby.

 Pre-eclampsia at 32 weeks